The school is the place of nostalgia. The place of fear, panic, fun and Friends, of course, has turned into a cherished past in our memory eventually.

 That panicked and scared moment when your class teacher is about to distribute your grade cards, how can we forget those?

 And opening those cards like we are about to open a punch box!
-But now when we are successful in our life or when we are not, sometimes a thought popped up, were those grades and mark sheets necessary?
+But now, when we are successful in our lives or when we are not, sometimes a thought pops up: were those grades and mark sheets necessary?

 Do they matter?